naomidzunic/coffee-subscription-site/README-template.md

 When I realized I finished a simple HTML & CSS project within 24 hours I knew that I was ready to challenge myself with more Javascript & React.
 I chose this project because I felt it had enough JS where it didn't seem too hard but didn't seem impossible.
 Sure I'll be Googling more and asking for help more often but that's a part of the process.
 I also chose to go with React JS as a way to get comfortable with creating apps with it as future jobs will likely require it.

+The biggest hurdles I had to face but bugs showing up all over the place when adding Javascript for the Navigation hamburger menu.
+It took me a while to learn React Hooks but also ensuring that it shows up.
+In addition the React server stopped working, thus keeping me from progressing in the project until I was able to figure out the server bug.
+To fix this I went to Youtube, StackOverflow, Reddit, and Slack communities that I'm a part of specifically for web developers.

 ### Built with

 - Semantic HTML5 markup